 - Slice the eggs in half, wiping knife each time on a towel in order to keep the whites clean, and place yolks in a small mixing bowl.

 - Mash the yolks with a fork.

-- Add oregano, oil, vinegar, and salt and pepper.
+- Add the oregano (1 teaspoon fresh), olive oil (2 tablespoons), vinegar (2 teaspoons), and salt and pepper.
 Mix thoroughly.

 - Distribute the yolk mixture evenly back into the egg whites.